lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   KDF      The KDF specified for the given Composite ML-KEM algorithm.
-           In particular, for the KEM combiner it only matters whether this as a SHA3 function, which can be used as a KDF directly, or a SHA2 function which requires an HMAC construction.
+           In particular, for the KEM combiner it only matters whether this is a SHA3 function, which can be used as a KDF directly, or a SHA2 function which requires an HMAC construction.